 Vision Transportation and ISD 728 are committed to maintaining a safe, respectful environment while transporting all students to and from school.
 All students are expected to show respect toward the bus driver, fellow students, and property.
-Harassment in any form will not be tolerated.
-Every student, public, non-public and charter, regardless of age, is responsible for following the rules in the grade appropriate ISD 728 Student Handbook and the rules outlined in this guide.
+Every student, public, non-public and charter, regardless of age, is responsible for following the rules/expectations listed in Policy 709 and outlined below.
+Each bus will have a posted copy of bus rules/expectations.
 Due to time and safety concerns, parents/guardians are not allowed on the bus.

 Getting to the bus stop safely